jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 This writer recalls other historical incidents reported of Abdu'l-Baha where he spoke of the need to intervene on behalf of others being assaulted.
-This was not for punishment or vengeance, but to prevent physical injury or further injustice.
+These interventions are NOT for punishment or vengeance, but to prevent physical injury or further injustice.

 (2) Note that I said "almost."
-You will engage in struggles where there actuall is conflict, where it really does matter.
+You will engage in struggles where there actually is conflict, where the stakes really do matter.
 The key is to recognize that these are very few in number.
-When people say "pick your battles," it's someone telling you not to pick unwinnable fights.
+When people say "pick your battles," it may be someone is telling you not to pick unwinnable fights.
 Instead of doing that, perhaps it is better to realize that there are actually very few battles to be recognized as such.
 That will leave your energy for those that must be fought, winnable or not.